Harmonic dipoles and the relaxation of the neo-Hookean energy in 3D elasticity

 There are serious difficulties in constructing this sequence $\{ \vec u_n \}_{n \in \N}$ (if it exists at all).
 One of them relies on the restrictions of being orientation-preserving and injective a.e., even though there are some partial results in this direction (see \cite{IwKoOn11,HenclMo15,CoDo15,MoOl19,DePr19} and the references therein).
-Nevertheless, in our forthcoming paper we discuss the example $\vec u$ of Conti and De Lellis \cite{CoDeLe03}, which in fact was one of the motivations for the current work; improving their construction we will be able to prove the equality $E_{\rel} (\vec u) = F (\vec u)$.

-At any rate, the interest of defining the relaxed energy in an abstract way is to be able to prove that it attains its infimum in \(\overline{\Asr}\) and that the initial energy attains its minimum in \(\Asr\) if and only if there exists a minimizer of \(E_{\rel}\) in \(\overline{\Asr}\) which is in \(\Asr\).
+At any rate, the interest of defining the relaxed energy in an abstract way is to be able to prove that it attains its infimum in \(\overline{\Asr}\), and that the initial energy attains its minimum in \(\Asr\) if and only if there exists a minimizer of \(E_{\rel}\) in \(\overline{\Asr}\) which is in \(\Asr\).
 These two facts are classical in the theory of relaxation and follow from abstract arguments.
-We recall the proof of these facts in Proposition \ref{prop:Erelmin} for the comfort of the reader.
-Then we show that the energy \(F\) satisfies analogous properties and, hence, can be a substitute \(E_{\rel}\): this is the object of Theorem \ref{th:main3}.
+The energy \(F\) satisfies analogous properties and, hence, can be a substitute of \(E_{\rel}\).